msathe-tech/kubecon23/tkn-binauth/README.md

 ### Edit the environment variables
 Edit [set_env_vars.sh](./set_env_vars.sh) to replace the values for environment variables such a project name, billing account, organization id, service accounts etc.
+The GCP access values are in untracked [gcp_access_values.sh](./gcp_access_values.sh) file.
+You need to create this sh files and specify project ID, billing ID and username.

 ### Create GKE clusters
 Run the script that will create a project, enable required APIs and create two clusters